-Build or Buy, Again.
+Build or Buy, Again

 The first decision to make is whether to build your own custom IoT software with app enablement capabilities or use an existing application enablement IoT platform.
 Custom building allows you to dive into the full complexity of IoT technology and learn a lot, overcoming multiple technical challenges along the way.
 However, building a custom application enablement environment involves a significant investment and may take up to two years.
-Apart from budgeting, you will have to encounter the staffing issue as you will need specialists to create, deploy, test, and maintain each and every part of the IoT system.
+Apart from budgeting, you will have to encounter staffing issues as you will need specialists to create, deploy, test, and maintain each and every part of the IoT system.
 This includes server and database, APIs, security, and access management, to name a few.

 Your next option is to use one of the IoT development platforms available on the market today.
-Some of these offer a seamless process of building IoT apps in a cloud IDE, testing on the IoT device, deploying and updating over the air, all in one continuous gesture.
+Some of these offer a seamless process of building IoT apps in a cloud IDE, testing on the IoT device, and deploying and updating over the air, all in one continuous gesture.
 There are platforms that only provide the IoT-enabling environment where every developer can build and deploy their IoT product.
 But other IoT app enablement platforms are much larger in scope and come with device management and user management capabilities, custom workflows, data extraction, and data storage capacities, as well as machine learning and AI enablement.